Policy directive drinks targets - assessing and reporting

 |You can search and assess drinks to find out if they contain artificial sweetener.|

-Not only will this new portal serve as a reporting mechanism to the Department of Health, but it will be a valuable tool for health services to plan, track, communicate and celebrate implementation of Healthy Choices within their individual organisation.
+Not only will the Progress Tracker tool serve as a reporting mechanism to the Department of Health, but it will be a valuable tool for health services to plan, track, communicate and celebrate implementation of Healthy Choices within their individual organisation.

 We are here to support you in assessing your drinks against the Policy directive targets.
 You can contact one of our dedicated Nutrition Policy Advisors for information and advice specific to your service’s needs.